Document Security for Remote Mortgage Teams: Best Practices for Data Protection

 CEO and Co-Founder, Access Business Technologies

-Justin Kirsch has built document security and cloud operations for mortgage lenders since 1999.
-As CEO and co-founder of Access Business Technologies, the largest Tier-1 Microsoft Cloud Solution Provider dedicated to financial services, he leads the Document Guardian and Guardian Security Insights programs that harden Microsoft 365 tenants for more than 750 banks, credit unions, and mortgage companies against wire fraud, business email compromise, and the configuration drift that quietly undermines remote lending operations.
+Justin Kirsch has built document-security and cloud-operations programs for mortgage lenders since 1999.
+As CEO and co-founder of Access Business Technologies, the largest Tier-1 Microsoft Cloud Solution Provider dedicated to financial services, he leads the Document Guardian and Guardian Security Insights services that harden Microsoft 365 tenants for more than 750 banks, credit unions, and mortgage companies.
+His work focuses on the configuration drift that quietly undermines remote lending operations: MFA exclusions, AiTM phishing kits that bypass session tokens, DLP gaps on outbound wire instructions, and the Conditional Access policies that look right in the admin console but are not actually operating in production.